clustering-for-log-error/clustering-for-log-error/README.md

 ### *The Notebook*

 > The main notebook in this repo will serve as the primary findings of our research.

+> You can also view the notebook as it's own webpage here: https://chasethompson.github.io/#

 ## *Background*: